| Introduction: Maxillary artery is a branch of the external carotid artery supplying a vast

 literature.
 Abnormal passage of the artery through the nerve loop formed between auriculotemporal nerve and posterior division

+of mandibular nerve (7) and between the lingual nerve and trunk of mandibular nerve (8) are also reported.
 A limited number of cases of maxillary artery piercing through the temporalis muscle at its superficial course is reported.

 (9,10) Patil et al. reported the complete intramuscular course of the maxillary artery through the substance of temporalis